 If you’re buying for someone who is an avid follower of the racing each year, they’re sure to enjoy one of the many books that celebrate the best of the race calendar.

 One of the most fêted books about professional cycling is actually fictional, and not in the way some riders’ autobiographies have been.
 In Tim Krabbé’s novella, The Rider, we follow the 150km Tour de Mont Aigoual in captivatingly visceral detail.

 - RRP £9.99 / €11.60 / $12.35 / AU$18

 The Official History of the Tour de France, Serge Laget

-A celebration of the world’s most famous endurance event in the calendar, with stories from each major era of the race, more than 300 photographs (some dating way back to the 19th century), copies of souvenir brochures, period newspaper articles, posters, stickers, postcards and much more.
+A celebration of the world’s most famous endurance event, with stories from each major era of the race, more than 300 photographs (some dating back to the 19th century), copies of souvenir brochures, period newspaper articles, posters, stickers, postcards and much more.

 The Yellow Jersey, Peter Cossins

 Arguably the most iconic garment in all of the cycling world, the yellow jersey is now 100 years old.
 This book is its tribute, featuring interviews with many of its wearers, including Chris Froome, Thomas Voeckler and Antonin Rolland.